clirdlf/ndsa.org/groups/levels-of-preservation-group-historical.md

 - Helen Tibbo, Alumni Distinguished Professor, School of Information and Library Science, University of North Carolina
 - Lauren Work, Digital Preservation Librarian, University of Virginia Libraries

-For information about the NDSA Coordinating Committee and Interest Group Co-chairs, please visit the [Leadership page](http://ndsa.org/leadership/).
+For information about NDSA's Leadership team, made up of the elected Coordinating Committee and Group Co-chairs, please visit the [Leadership page](http://ndsa.org/about/leadership/).